iAdani/CircleChat/README.md

 ## Run Client 👨🏽‍💻
 After starting the server, you can now run the android studio code 😊

+         #### IMPORTANT ###
+         the working android studio version is on branch yotamaster and *not* master as written in the moodle submit. please make sure all tests are conducted on yotamaster. thank you.
+         sorry.

 ## How to test Firebase 🔥⚾\{ball}
 Sending messages from app doesn't work.
 To test Firebase notifications: